Syria air strike destroys hope in border town

 GATEWAY TO TURKEY

 In Azaz, men were still pulling bodies out of the rubble into the early hours of Thursday morning.
-The Free Syrian Army organized buses to evacuate terrified residents to Turkey.
+The Free Syrian Army organised buses to evacuate terrified residents to Turkey.

 Rebels took control of Azaz on July 22, locals say.
 For a while, it became a safe haven for Syrians forced from other parts of the country and a gateway over the porous border into Turkish.